AI Burnout: When Keeping Up Leaves You Running on Empty

 - Rest helps temporarily, but the pressure resumes

 The moving-goalposts problem is the core of why AI burnout is so insidious.
 With regular burnout, you can (at least theoretically) catch up.
 With AI, there's nothing to catch up to.
 The target is perpetually accelerating.
-Your brain, designed for a world that changes slowly, was not built for this.
-And no amount of hustle culture will change your neurobiology.
+Our brains generally adapt better to gradual change, and the current pace can feel overwhelming.
+Layer on AI surveillance tools tracking your every keystroke and the pressure becomes relentless.
+Pushing harder won't override your body's need for rest and recovery.

 The AI Burnout Cycle: How You Got Here